opencog/benchmark/query-loop/dataset-notes/README.md

 ==Remarks==
 The reason for the intial 1/sqrt(rank) is mysterious.
 Why this isn't true Zipfian is also unknown to me.
 I was expecting something scale-free, and its not.
+* Is it because the list of 681 genes to look at was hand-picked, and not a random sampling?
-Is this just due to bad (incomplete) genetic interaction data, or is nature actually like this?
+* Is this just due to bad (incomplete) genetic interaction data, or is nature actually like this?